cbrnr/sleepecg/doc/source/classification.md

 The decision against keeping the integer values for `REM` and `WAKE` constant between modes was made because labels starting at 0 and without gaps simplify working with one-hot encoded stages (or probabilities) and avoid issues when calculating sample weights.

-When working with SleepECG you usually will not need to worry about this, just remember to pass the correct `stages_mode` to the functions expecting the parameter :)
+When working with SleepECG, you usually will not need to worry about this, just remember to pass the correct `stages_mode` to the functions expecting the parameter.